Planetbiru/QueryTranslator/README.md

 -   **Bug Reports**: If you encounter any bugs, please open an issue on GitHub.
 -   **Feature Requests**: Suggest new features or improvements via the issues page.

+## Implementation

+This code was implemented in https://github.com/Planetbiru/MagicAppBuilder

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.